Find Transgender Therapy

 Remote only

 Orvon White is a Licensed Clinical Social Worker (LCSW) in undefined, undefined and has been in practice for 8 years.
-They treat Gender Identity, Grief and Loss, Work/Life Balance.
+They treat Gender Identity, Burnout, Posttraumatic Stress Disorder (PTSD).

 My intention is to create a safe space where clients feel validated and affirmed in their lived experiences and that they feel lighter when they leave.